 Save and connect

-Link the node to upstream logic and test using sample data or debug mode.
+Link the node to upstream logic and test using sample data.

 Basic Settings